Mohammad Kurniadi Koba

-Mohammad Kurniadi Koba (born 7 September 1970) is an Indonesian diplomat who is currently serving as the Deputy for Foreign Policy Coordination in the Coordinating Ministry of Politics and Security since 24 March 2025.
-Prior to his assignment in the coordinating ministry, Kurniadi served as the chief of the foreign ministry's education and training center from 2022 to 2025 and deputy permanent representative to the United Nations in New York from 2019 to 2022.
+Mohammad Koba is an Indonesian diplomat who is currently serving as the Deputy for Foreign Policy Coordination in the Coordinating Ministry of Political and Security Affairs of the Republic of Indonesia since March 2025.
+Prior to his assignment in the Coordinating Ministry, Koba served as the Director of the Indonesia Diplomatic Academy from 2022 to 2025 and Ambassador/Deputy Permanent Representative of Indonesia to the United Nations in New York, from 2019 to 2022.

 Early life and education

-Kurniadi was born in Surabaya on 7 September 1970.
-He received his bachelor's degree in international relations from the Airlangga University in 1995 and master's degree in European integration and development from the Vrije Universiteit Brussel in 2002.
+Koba received his bachelor's degree in International Relations from the Airlangga University in 1995 and master's degree in European Integration and Development from the Vrije Universiteit Brussel in 2002.

 Career

-Kurniadi served in various postings abroad, including assignment at the Indonesian permanent representative for the United Nations in Geneva from 2008 to 2012 with the rank of second secretary, and later, first secretary.
-He was involved in matters relating to CITES, POPs Convention, PIC, and RAMSAR.
-Kurniadi represented Indonesia in the 10th Conference of Parties of the Basel Convention, which saw the adoption of an amendment to the convention that enhances the effectiveness of banning export of hazardous wastes from developed nations to developing countries.
+Koba served in various postings abroad, including at the Indonesian Permanent Mission to the United Nations in Geneva (2008 to 2012).
+He was in charge of matters relating to CITES, UNFCCC, POPs Convention, PIC, and RAMSAR.
+Koba represented Indonesia in the 10th Conference of Parties of the Basel Convention, which saw the adoption of an amendment to the convention that enhances the effectiveness of banning export of hazardous wastes from developed nations to developing countries.

 Koba (second from left) receiving ambassador of the United States to Indonesia Sung Y. Kim, 2023.

-Upon his return to Indonesian in April 2012, Kurniadi was assigned to the equipment bureau of the foreign ministry's secretariat general as a section chief.
-On 1 January 2017, the equipment bureau was renamed to the general affairs bureau, and Kurniadi was appointed to head the bureau on 26 April 2017.
-He served in this position until 2019, when he took up office as Indonesia's deputy permanent representative to the United Nations in New York.
-He returned upon his appointment as the chief of the foreign ministry's education and training on 21 November 2022.
-On 24 March 2025, he was installed as the deputy for foreign policy coordination in the Coordinating Ministry for Politics and Security.
+Upon his return to Indonesia in April 2012, Koba was assigned as the Deputy Director in the General Affairs Bureau.
+Koba was appointed as the head of the bureau on 26 April 2017.
+He served in this position until 2019, when he took up office as Indonesia's Ambassador/Deputy Permanent Representative to the United Nations in New York.
+He returned upon his appointment as the Director of the Indonesia Diplomatic Academy of the Foreign Ministry.
+On 24 March 2025, he was installed as the Deputy for Foreign Policy Coordination in the Coordinating Ministry of Political and Security Affairs Republic of Indonesia.
 He handed over his office in the foreign ministry on 13 April 2025.